skip to main content

 Clinical Assistant Professor

-Rodney Lewis, MD, has been a teaching faculty member for the Texas A&M School of Medicine since 2008.
+Rodney Lewis, MD, has been a teaching faculty member for the Texas A&M College of Medicine since 2008.
 He has served as the Surgical Clerkship Director on the Round Rock campus since the inception of the campus.

 He also serves as co-director for the Practice of Medicine course at the Bryan-College Station campus.
 Recently retired from over 30 years of clinical practice as a general surgeon, Lewis continues to teach with the desire to give back what he has learned to the next generation of physicians.